 We are already seeing the impact of high-intensity agriculture – the nutrients available in the soil are depleted rather than renewed creating, in reality, a ‘drug addict’: this year it takes ‘x’ amount of petroleum-based fertilizer to generate the yields required to be profitable and next year, they need ‘x’ amount more… At some point, the resources and the cost of the water, fuel and fertilizers become cost prohibitive for cotton – and you see agriculture shift from cotton to more profitable crops in many instances.

-Organic cotton has a positive impact on the environment and communities
+Did you know that organic cotton has a positive impact on the environment and communities?

 Larhea Pepper goes on to talk about the hidden costs of conventional cotton that aren’t realized by us normal shoppers.

 In a world increasingly motivated by the bottom line profit, what impact does this have on farmers in clothing supply chains, both in Texas and around the world?

 The production of conventional cotton has a lot of hidden costs that are not fully realized in the cost of the fiber – costs of water contamination, negative impacts on bio- diversity, damage to other non-GMO crops in the area, loss of local jobs and other negative impacts on community, as well as the negative costs on the health and well-being of people living in the farming communities.

 Did you know that organic cotton is free of pesticides?

 Larhea Pepper has a personal story about the true cost of farming with pesticides.
 Her husband grew up on a chemically intensive farm in south Texas and his father died of Leukemia at the age of 57.
 Her husband was diagnosed with a brain tumor – a glioblastoma multiforme – when he was just 48 and died two years later.

 This is what we put on our skin when we buy conventional cotton!
 I don’t know about you, but I’m a fan of keeping pesticides off of my skin- the largest organ in our bodies.